 - Young, single, unemployed: Fewer ties to compel return home

-- Recent graduation: Concerns about seeking employment opportunities
+- Recent graduation: Concerns about seeking employment opportunities abroad

 - Inconsistent answers: Mismatch between DS-160 and interview responses